Advantage of Deep Neural Networks for Estimating Functions with Singularity on Hypersurfaces: Deep Neural Networks

 with some constants $\overline{c} > \underline{c} \geq 0$.
 There also exists $C_K > 0$ such as $|\eta(x)| \leq C_K (1+|x|^k)$ for any $x \in \R$. \item [(ii)] There exist constants $c_1 > c_2 \geq 0$ such that

 \end{itemize} \end{assumption} The condition $(i)$ describes smooth activation functions such as the sigmoid function, the softplus function, and the Swish function with $N=\infty$.
+The lower bound on $|\partial^j \eta(x')|$ describes a non-vanishing property of the derivatives.
 The condition $(ii)$ indicates a piecewise linear function such as the rectified linear unit (ReLU) function and the leaky ReLU function, which require another technique to investigate.